BlueNoob25/Bloxd-Agent-Blue.AI/README.md

 ### Suggested Prompts
 When enabled, there will be a set of 4 entry prompts that users can choose to begin a conversation with the AI.
 Currently these are static and do not change, but hopefully in the future these will become more versatille.
 ### Taglines
-Simple taglines that will be randomly chosen and will be displayed at the front page.
-The `reload` button can display a random tagline.
+Simple taglines that will be randomly chosen and will be displayed at the front page upon loading.
+The `reload` button can also display a random tagline.

 Current taglines (4 in total):
- - "Your AI assistant for everything Bloxdhub & Bloxd.io"
+ - "Your AI assistant for everything Bloxdhub & Bloxd.io" (Before the other taglines, this was the only one)
  - "Bloxdly's more agentic competition"
  - "Ask me anything Bloxd, or don't.
 Your choice."
  - "Tips?
 I am tips."